 - Burk Steel, Inc. v.
 Steelcon Group Ltd., 2015 ONSC 2637 (Div.
-Ct.): Secured and personally executed a search and seizure order against a non-compliant judgment debtor, successfully defending the order on appeal.
+Ct.): Secured and personally executed a rare search and seizure order against a non-compliant judgment debtor, successfully defending the order on appeal.

 - Cardinal Meat Specialists Ltd. v.
 Jarvis et al., 2014 ONSC 1107: Secured a Mareva (asset-freezing) injunction despite full notice to the defendants in a complex corporate misappropriation case.

 - Anderson v.
 Canada (Attorney General), Case file no. 2007 01T4955 CP et al. (Nfld.
-T.D.): Secured an unconditional discontinuance of Newfoundland’s third-party claim against a religious order in a $500 million residential schools class proceeding.
+T.D.): Secured an unconditional discontinuance of Newfoundland’s third-party claim against a religious order in a $500 million residential schools class action.

 - J.M.
 Martin, “Waiver of Tort: An Historical and Practical Survey” (2012) 52:3 C.B.L.J.
 473 (Special Supplement).

 - J. Phillips and J.M.
 Martin, “Manitoba Fisheries v.
 The Queen: The Origins of Canada’s De Facto Expropriation Doctrine”, in Tucker et al., eds., Property on Trial: Canadian Cases in Context (Toronto: Irwin Law, 2012) at 259.

 - G.M.
 Zakaib and J.M.
 Martin, “International Class Actions in the Canadian Context: Standing, Funding, Enforceability and Trial”, (2012) 79 Def.
 Counsel J. 296.